 In this interview I discuss Hashimoto’s Thyroiditis and Graves’ Disease with Linda Lizotte.

-So thyroid disorder is an autoimmune disease.
 Dr. Hedberg is the author of the book ‘The Complete Thyroid Health and Diet Guide‘ which is a comprehensive guide to diagnosing and treating thyroid disorders that’s sitting right here next to me, it’s fantastic.
 Dr. Hedberg lectures at integrative medicine conferences.
 Has been published in medical journals and teaches advanced functional medicine courses through Functional Medicine Town and as an adjunct faculty member at Hawthorn University.
 Health care practitioners of all disciplines consult with Dr. Hedberg on the most difficult cases, his practice philosophy can be summed by this quote by Sir William Osler, “It is much more important to know what sort of a patient has a disease than what sort of a disease that patient have.”
 Wow, very good.
 Okay.
 Let’s work to getting started.
 So thank you Dr. Hedberg.

 Dr. Hedberg: Thanks for having me again Linda.
 I really appreciate it.